The importance of safe spaces in sports

 Firstly, it is important to acknowledge that not all people feel comfortable in all contexts.
 To play sports in a heteronormative cis environment, in which my life realities differ fundamentally from the common sense, might feel like I’m not welcome, let alone understood.
 Sports mean activity and interaction using your own body.
 What if my body is different from the average body in the yoga studio?

-As a member, how do you think I can help provide a safe space to others?
+As a member, how do you think I can help provide a safer space to others?

 Be an ally!
 Be an ally!
 Be an ally!